shubhkarmanrathore/phase-2-final-project-frontend/README.md

 ## Getting started
 - Clone the repository phase-2-final-project-frontend
-- npm install the node modules packages
+- npm install the node module packages
 - In your terminal, type command: npm start
 - Once the application is loaded, you would be routed to Hype's homepage where you can view all the blogs.
 - You can click on 'Read more' to read the full story.